Quinebaug Trail

 Nice.
 At least it was frozen solid and didn’t stink.
 The Walk Book describes these first couple miles as potentially muddy after rains.
 I can confirm that is entirely true.
 While mostly frozen, I still had some difficulty picking my way around and over and through the frozen pools of water along the trail.

-The trail is very flat and fairly unremarkable for the first 20 minutes or so; passing many dilapidated old stone walls and hunter stands.
+The trail is very flat and fairly unremarkable for the next mile or so; passing more dilapidated old stone walls and hunter stands.
 With all the hunting here, there wasn’t too much ATV damage or litter.

 After a short downhill, the trail turns south to the shores of Lockes Meadow Pond.
 This area is said to be a great birding area but I didn’t see all that many birds of interest.
 Of course, that may be because I’m not a birder.
-(But friend of CTMQ Brownstone Birder is.)
 Or because I was confronted with a rather difficult situation shortly after walking the shore for a short way.
 And what would that be?

 The “trail”

-I turned tail and retraced my steps back to my car.
+I turned tail and retraced my steps back to my car on Spaulding Road.

 Pachaug-Quinebaug Crossover: Done